-As you can see, Facebook Business Manager is not that big of a deal to use, whether you run a single business page or hundreds of them.
-It has a range of useful features and these are some of the ones we found most useful at LeadQuizzes.
+As you can see, Facebook Business Manager is not that big of a deal to use, regardless of whether you run a single business page or hundreds of them.
+It has a range of useful features and these are just the ones we at LeadQuizzes found the most useful.

 Should you be using the Facebook Business Manager yourself?
 If you run a single business page, probably no – you can take care of everything from your personal profile.
 If you run several pages, you will appreciate the Business Manager features and its ease of use.

 Finally, if you don’t run a page and you have an agency which does it for you – do yourself a favor and use the Business Manager to stay in full control of your assets.